See why our members love IQI.

 After the break there are committee reports, information about future events, and the always-popular member quilt show-and-tell.
 The meeting closes with a door prize giveaway.
 There’s plenty of time for visiting.

 IQI is a not-for-profit organization, and our dues and raffle quilt ticket sales fund our library and program costs.
 Members help make one raffle quilt each year and sell (or buy) 25 tickets to support the guild.
-Six tickets cost $5.00 or are $1.00 each.
-The raffle quilt is taken to other guild meetings during the year and tickets are sold there.
-The guild also shows the raffle quilt and sells tickets at some other guild meetings in the Chicagoland area.
+Our raffle quilt is taken to other guild meetings during the year and tickets are sold there.
+At our meetings we welcome other guilds who show their raffle quilt and sells tickets to our members.

-IQI presents a quilt show in The Fine Art of Fiber (FAOF) annually at the Chicago Botanic Garden.
-This outstanding venue offers an extraordinary space for showing and viewing member quilts and also features the work of area needle workers and weavers.
-Three guilds work cooperatively to host this stunning show during the first full weekend of November.
+IQI’s quilt show is The Fine Art of Fiber (FAOF) annually at the Chicago Botanic Garden, Glenview IL.
+This venue offers an exciting space for showing and viewing member quilts and features the work of area needle workers and weavers.
+IQI sponsors a Boutique Table to raise money for our programs.
+The three guilds work cooperatively to host this stunning show during the first full weekend of November.
 Each guild member may automatically have one quilt in the show, with additional pieces accepted as space allows.

-Other yearly events at IQI include our Raffle Quilt, two retreats in October and January and potlucks in June and December.
+Other yearly events at IQI include our Raffle Quilt, two retreats in October and January, School House workshops and potlucks in June and December.
 Please join us!

 Portrait of actress Phylicia Rashad